TimKam/empathic-jason/README.md

 The action it determines this time is ``Show university ad``.
 The mitigator approves the action, so that the persuader can execute it.

+## Acknowledgements
+This work was partially supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.

 ## References
 *   [1] R. H. Bordini, J. F. Hübner, and M. Wooldridge, Programming Multi-Agent Systems in AgentSpeak Using Jason (Wiley Series in Agent Technology).
 USA: John Wiley & Sons, Inc., 2007.